 - Environmental, Social and Corporate Governance (ESG) Integration,

 - Sustainability Themes,

 - Climate Change,

 - Active Ownership,

-- Exclusions
+- Exclusions (including the additional exclusions that apply to the sustainably labelled funds in this Scheme.)

 Mercer also publishes a Sustainable Investment Report which provides a summary of sustainable investment activity.